atolcd/hop-gis-plugins/README.md

   mvn clean package
 ```

-The built package is `assemblies/target/gis-plugin-assemblies-X.X.X.zip` (version can differ).
+The built package is `assemblies/target/gis-plugin-assemblies-X.X.X.zip` (version comes from the main `pom.xml`).

 Installing/upgrading the module